 Board certification afterwards?

-This fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and those who complete this training will be board eligible for certification in aerospace medicine by the American Board of Preventive Medicine (ABPM).
+This fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+Those who complete this training will be board-eligible for certification in aerospace medicine by the American Board of Preventive Medicine (ABPM).

 Average salary during fellowship

 Resident compensation and ancillary expense coverage varies from program to program.
 Interested candidates are encouraged to inquire about each program.
-Applicants to the Navy and Air Force programs will be active duty, and their pay is set by the standard military pay scales, searchable online.
+Applicants to the Navy, Army and Air Force programs will be active duty, and their pay is set by the standard military pay scales, searchable online.